Porsil/lab-boss/README.md

 ## Data Model

-Django’s Class-Based Generic Views  and Object-Oriented Programming princliples were used throughout this project.
+Django’s Class-Based Generic Views and Object-Oriented Programming principles were used throughout this project.

 Custom models were generated for this project: